Itzskade/Python_Discovery_42Barcelona/module1/README.md

   </a>
 </p>

-# 🐍 Discovery Piscine - Module 0 (Capítulos IV - VII)
+# 🐍 Discovery Piscine - Module 1

 Repository of exercises for Module 0 of the Discovery Piscine at 42 (Python basics).